galaxyproject/galaxy-charts/docs/content/xml-framework.md

 ### Step 4: Add Logic to Access Incoming Data from Galaxy

-Once your visualization is deployed, Galaxy will pass configuration data to it by attaching the data to the data-incoming attribute of the container element.
+Once your visualization is deployed, Galaxy will pass configuration data to it by attaching the data to the `data-incoming` attribute of the `#app` container element.
 To handle and utilize this data within your visualization, add the following logic to your main code file:

 ```javascript
 // Access container element